-8.13.7.2 Consistency with the Inyo National Forest Land Management Plan
+9.13.8.1.
+Consistency with the Inyo National Forest Land Management Plan

-SCE has reviewed the desired conditions for Tribal resources in the INF Land Management Plan for consistency with the Bishop Creek Project (USDA 2019).
+SCE has reviewed the desired conditions for Tribal resources in the INF Land Management Plan for consistency with the Bishop Creek Project (USDA, 2019).
 The desired conditions relating to tribal resources, with which the Bishop Creek Project is consistent, include:

-- TRIB-FW-DC 03: Native Americans have access to areas that provide them an opportunity to practice traditional, cultural, and religious lifeways, such as plant gathering, fishing, hunting, and ceremonial activities that are essential to maintaining their cultural identity and the continuity of their culture. - TRIB-FW-DC 04: Traditional ecological knowledge is a valued part of the process when developing and implementing restoration projects and other national forest programs. - CULT-FW-DC 02: Cultural resources, traditional cultural properties, and sacred sites are protected through project design and consultation with Indian Tribes, Tribal cultural leaders, and consulting parties.
+- TRIB-FW-DC 03: Native Americans have access to areas that provide them an opportunity to practice traditional, cultural, and religious lifeways, such as plant gathering, fishing, hunting, and ceremonial activities that are essential to maintaining their cultural identity and the continuity of their culture. - TRIB-FW-DC 04: Traditional ecological knowledge is a valued part of the process when developing and implementing restoration projects and other national forest programs.

+• CULT-FW-DC 02: Cultural resources, traditional cultural properties, and sacred sites are protected through project design and consultation with Indian Tribes, Tribal cultural leaders, and consulting parties.

-SCE currently implements a Cultural Resources Management Plan, and intends to develop a Historic Properties Management Plan (HPMP) for the Project (PME-9, Appendix A).
-The HPMP will consider the direct and indirect effects of continued Project O&M on the National Register of Historic Places (NRHP) listed or eligible Resources, including public recreation activities, that may have an adverse effect on historic properties.
+SCE currently implements a Cultural Resources Management Plan and intends to develop a HPMP for the Project (PME-8, Appendix B).
+The HPMP will consider the direct and indirect effects of continued Project O&M on the NRHP listed or eligible resources, including public recreation activities, that may have an adverse effect on historic properties.

 The purpose of identifying effects is to determine which resources may have heritage values compromised or altered, and to aid in the development of management/protection measures that would be incorporated into the HPMP for the Bishop Creek Project.
-Tribes have yet to see the Tribal Places identified, and have not had an opportunity to contribute information, and their thoughts on the Bishop Creek Project effects, or other matters related to integrity and significance of their resources are not detailed in this DLA.
-PME measures are in review with SCE, Tribes, agencies, and the SHPO.
-This information will be incorporated into the FLA once review and agreement have been completed.
+Tribes have yet to see the Tribal Places identified, and have not had an opportunity to contribute information, and their thoughts on the Bishop Creek Project effects, or other matters related to integrity and significance of their resources are not detailed in this FLA.